jaxpham/React-With-Babel/README.md

 <!-- https://www.robinwieruch.de/minimal-react-webpack-babel-setup/ -->

-#### you could see this is the app && this is the component rendered on the screen
+#### You should see "this is the app && this is the component" rendered on the screen